Stellar Loci. VIII. Photometric Metallicities for 100 Million Stars Based on Synthetic Gaia Colors: Comparisons and Tests

 We compare our results and those of \cite{AndraeXPMetal} and \cite{ZhangXPMetal} against the parameters from the SDSS Data Release 12 (DR12; \citealt{SDSS DR 12}).
-Since the training samples used in this work, as well as by \cite{AndraeXPMetal} and \cite{ZhangXPMetal}, are not sourced from SDSS, this comparison serves as an independent test.
+Since the reference samples used in this work, as well as training samples from \cite{AndraeXPMetal} and \cite{ZhangXPMetal}, are not sourced from SDSS, this comparison serves as an independent test.

 The SDSS DR12 represents the final data release of the SDSS-III, encompassing all SDSS observations until 2014 July.
 Their parameter catalog comprises approximately 0.4 million sources with three fundamental stellar parameters ($\teff$, \logg, and $\feh$).
 These parameters are obtained by the Sloan Extension for Galactic Understanding and Exploration (SEGUE) Stellar Parameter Pipeline (SSPP; \citealt{SEGUE pipeline}; \citealt{SEGUE Lee 2008a,SEGUE Lee 2008b,SEGUE Lee 2011,SEGUE Lee 2013}), spanning a temperature range of 4,000 to 10,000\,K. After applying the initial criteria and an additional requirement of $RUWE <1.1$ (see \citealt{Xu2022b}, Figure 5), there are 121,829 common sources between the four catalogs.